canonical/charmed-aether-sd-core/docs/how-to/troubleshoot_user_registration_issues.md

 INFO	producer/generate_auth_data.go:84	handle GenerateAuthDataRequest	{"component": "UDM", "category": "UEAU"}
 ```
 If the logs do not match, ensure that NRF, AUSF, UDM, UDR pods are up and running using `kubectl get pods -n sdcore`.
-The command should report `Running` for all the three pods.
+The command should report `Running` for all the four pods.
 ```console
 NAME                            READY   STATUS    RESTARTS   AGE nrf-0                           2/2     Running   0          15m